mamabusi/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/README.md

 3. Deployments of code in GitHub repos: [lab](documentation/6-github.md) and [video (3:52 mins)](https://youtu.be/b3upMuZOpsY)
 4. Source to Image deployments: [lab](documentation/7-source-to-image.md) and [video (7:06 mins)](https://youtu.be/p6lVc6MDrcM)

-The first four labs explain four different ways to deploy applications to OpenShift with their pros and cons in this specific scenario:
+The four labs explain four different ways to deploy applications to OpenShift with their pros and cons in this specific scenario:

 | Option | Dockerfile | yaml Files | Java Build | Docker Build |
 | - | - | - | - | - |